Equivalent substitution in the control theory: The principle of equivalent replacement

-hold.
-The integrals can be considered as functions of $ t $.
-It follows from Egorov's theorem that a set $ e $ exists with measure $ \mu (e) <\delta $ for any small $ \delta> 0 $, that the integrals, as the functions of $ t $, will converge uniformly in $ k $ on the set $ [0, T] \backslash \, e $.
-According to the absolute continuity, the integrals over the set $e$ with measure $\mu(e)<\delta $ will be arbitrarily small if $ \delta $ is also arbitrarily small.
-As a result, we come to contradiction with the existence of $\varepsilon $, for which the inequalities, written above, are true.
+According to Egorov's theorem for any small $ \delta> 0 $ there is a set $ e $ with measure $ \mu (e) <\delta $ , that the integrals, as the functions of $ t $, will converge uniformly in $ k $ on a set $ [0, T] \backslash \, e $.
+As soon as the integrals are absolutely continuous in measure, the integrals over the set $e$ with measure $\mu(e)<\delta $ will be arbitrarily small if $ \delta $ is also arbitrarily small.
+As a result, we come to the contradiction with existence of $\varepsilon $, for which the inequalities, written above, are true.
 Thus we have proved the following theorem.